 To take steps towards recovery, I need to commit to sticking to my meal plan – no excuses.
-I have to show up and being present to every therapy, dietician and doctor appointment.
-I also have to prioritize me recovery, which means I might have to turn in a homework assignment late so I have time to finish journaling.
+I have to show up and being present to every therapy, dietician, and doctor appointment.
+I also have to prioritize my recovery, which means I might have to turn in a homework assignment late so I have time to finish journaling.

-Committing to recovery means calling in sick to work sometimes so I can practice self care and rest.
-I can’t simple “know” I need rest and care.
+Committing to recovery means calling in sick to work sometimes so I can practice self-care and rest.
+I can’t simply “know” I need rest and care.
 I have to actually take concrete steps to practice what I know is right.

 So, don’t depend on head knowledge alone.
-Stick to recovery focused actions even when they feel uncomfortable, inconvenient, or scary.
-You can’t simple know what to do, you have to actually do it.
+Stick to recovery-focused actions even when they feel uncomfortable, inconvenient, or scary.
+You can’t simply know what to do, you have to actually do it.